PDVRamaraju7/M3_STM32_Carwipers/6_output/README.md

 5. user button is pressed and held for 2 seconds, the red LED is off
 ![use button is pressed and held for 2 seconds,the red LED is off](https://user-images.githubusercontent.com/102654901/168221898-40387bc9-4d7b-40a4-aada-9558acb188dc.png)

+# WORKING PRINCIPLE:
+* Assume that the automobile is the microcontroller.
+If the button is hit, the first led (red) will turn on, Clicking again the wiper will start, and the second led (blue) will turn on for a desired rate.
+If the button is pressed again, the third led (green) will turn on, and the wiper's speed will be increased in comparison to the previous one.
+The fourth press will turn on the fourth led (orange), and the wiper speed will be increased in accordance with the previous one.
+The microcontroller (vehicle) is turned off after the fifth click.

 # FEATURES:

 1. It will lock the vehicle when the button is squeezed once